People

 EcoLomics International, Global EcoLomics

-Urs P. Thomas was born in Zürich and was active in international business for fifteen years.
-He then spent over twenty years primarily in Montréal and went back to school obtaining a BSc in Environmental Biology and an MBA at Concordia University.
-He concluded his studies in Political Science at UQAM in 1993 with a PhD thesis on UNEP's first 20 years, including the Rio Conference, with a focus on its interorganizational relations.
-Subsequently he continued in Canada to do research and teaching in international environmental affairs and in their relationship with economic globalization.
-This research then concentrated on trade and environment studies at the University of Geneva's Law Faculty from 2000 until his retirement in 2008 through grants from the Swiss National Science Foundation and the Réseau universitaire international de Genève.
-In 2002 he founded EcoLomics International which he continues to administer.
+Urs P. Thomas was born in Zürich and spent most of his adult life in Montréal.
+He began his professional activities in international business and then went back to school obtaining a BSc in Environmental Biology and an MBA at Concordia University, Montréal.
+At age 40 he embarked on a career change through a PhD thesis in Political Science on UNEP's first 20 years, including the Rio Conference, at the Université du Québec à Montréal.
+The focus of this research was placed on interorganizational and intergovernmental relations and on UNEP’s institutional aspects.
+He then continued to work in this field of international environmental affairs and in their relationship with economic globalization, through his involvement in research, teaching, consulting and administration.
+This research was carried out subsequently within a small group of researchers focused on trade and environment studies at the University of Geneva's Law Faculty from 2000 until his retirement in 2008.
+Financing was provided through grants from the Swiss National Science Foundation and the Réseau universitaire international de Genève.
+In 2002 he founded EcoLomics International with other members of this group, and he continues to administer this Internet-based NGO.

 Noriko (Nikki) Yajima